awsdocs/amazon-workspaces-administration-guide/doc_source/manage_linux_workspace.md

 **Note**
 Linux WorkSpaces on WorkSpaces Streaming Protocol \(WSP\) bundles are available only in the AWS GovCloud \(US\-West\) Region at this time\.
 Linux WorkSpaces on WSP currently have the following limitations:
-Clipboard, audio\-in, video\-in, and time zone redirection aren't supported\.
+Video\-in and time zone redirection aren't supported\.
 Multiple monitors aren't supported\.
 You must use the WorkSpaces Windows client application to connect to Linux WorkSpaces on WSP\.